 Corporate Customers.
 If your access to the Services is associate with a corporate customer of Halp, we may share your Personal Data with such corporate customer for billing and administrative purposes.

-9. YOUR RIGHTS.
+9. RIGHTS OF EUROPEAN USERS.
+The information provided in this section applies only to individuals in Europe.
 If you wish to exercise any of the following rights, please contact us at email@example.com.
 In your request, please make clear: (i) what Personal Data is concerned; and (ii) which of the rights you would like to enforce.
 For your protection, we may only implement requests with respect to the Personal Data associated with the particular email address that you use to send us your request, and we may need to verify your identity before implementing your request.
 We will try to comply with your request as soon as reasonably practicable and in any event, within one month of your request.
 Please note that we may need to retain certain information for recordkeeping purposes and/or to complete any transactions that you began prior to requesting such change or deletion.

 Access.
 You may access the information we hold about you at any time via your Member Account, where applicable, or by contacting us directly.